-We are Anna and Sarah, urban planning and architecture students, looking forward to our journey to Bucharest.
+We are Anna and Sarah, urban planning and architecture students, looking forward to our journey to Bucharest in September 2018.
 Our research focus is on the romanian capital, its public space and protest culture.

 What we are interested in are the connections between public space and protests, demonstrations, marches etc. as one of the main uses of public space in Bucharest – if not the main, predominant one.
 We have already heard from Stefan Ghenciulescu that public life takes place mostly at home or in what we have started calling ‘privatised public spaces‘ like shopping malls.
 That was sort of the starting point for our research interest.